MNiMORPH/Margay-guide/README.md

 `git clone https://github.com/NorthernWidget/NorthernWidget-libraries.git`

 using the link I had just copied.
-When I checked my Arduino folder again, it now had a folder inside it called **NorthernWidget-libraries**.
+When I checked my Arduino libraries folder again, it now had a folder inside it called **NorthernWidget-libraries**.
+However, this folder had multiple subfolders inside, each its own library (for example, the Margay library folder is inside the Northern Widget library folder.)
+For the Arduino IDE to recognize the individual libraries, take the subfolders out of the NorthernWidget folder, and move them directly into the Arduino libraries folder.
+You can check whether it worked by hovering over **Sketch > Include Library** in the IDE, and seeing which libraries you've added.

 The last thing I downloaded was the SetTimeGUI, with download and running instructions on [this page](https://github.com/NorthernWidget/SetTime_GUI).
 For now, though, all I did was click the green Code button and use `git clone` to download the files in the repository (or you could download the zip file.)
 I needed to download [Processing](https://processing.org/download) too, in order to eventually run SetTime.